fluxfw/DIC/README.md

 * Adjustment suggestions by pull requests on https://git.studer-raimann.ch/ILIAS/Plugins/DIC/tree/develop
 * Adjustment suggestions which are not yet worked out in detail by Jira tasks under https://jira.studer-raimann.ch/projects/LDIC
 * Bug reports under https://jira.studer-raimann.ch/projects/LDIC
-* For external developers please send an email to support-custom1@studer-raimann.ch
+* For external users please send an email to support-custom1@studer-raimann.ch

 ### Development
 If you want development in this library you should install this library like follow: